 Graduates of our Urologic Oncology Fellowship Program have become leaders in urologic oncology and chairs of departments at major medical centers in the United States and around the world.

 Accredited by the Society of Urologic Oncology, the fellowship is structured to provide a two-year experience consisting of at least one year of clinical training and one year of research, with an option for a third year dedicated to research.

-The clinical experience provides fellows with comprehensive, multidisciplinary, hands-on training in all aspects of the surgical management of genitourinary cancers as well as interaction with medical and radiation oncologists and genitourinary pathologists.
+The clinical experience provides fellows with comprehensive, multidisciplinary, hands-on training in all aspects of the surgical management of genitourinary cancers as well as interaction with medical and radiation oncologists.